 Partnerships and collaborations vs. mergers and acquisitions

-CFOs discussed the growing desire for partnerships—both as opportunities for growth as well as to collaborate to improve care delivery, costs, and outcomes for their patients, members, and communities.
+CFOs discussed the growing desire for partnerships—both as opportunities for growth as well as to collaborate to improve care delivery, costs and outcomes for their patients, members and communities.
 Both health systems and health plans identified collaborations and partnerships among themselves and with each other as a preferred route for inorganic growth in the short term.

-When asked about consolidation, interviewed CFOs agreed that the pandemic would likely accelerate M&A among hospitals and with physicians, but they think M&A may now be more complex and require more time as organizations gain a better understanding of the long-term financial impact of COVID-19.
+When asked about consolidation, interviewed CFOs agreed that the pandemic would likely accelerate M&A among hospitals and with physicians, but they think M&A may now be more complex and require more time as organisations gain a better understanding of the long-term financial impact of COVID-19.
 Compared to the beginning of the year, more than 60% of health systems reported increased priority for partnerships and collaborations compared to just 23% listing M&A as a priority.
 Similarly, when asked about initiatives in response to the pandemic, two of the top three initiatives included collaborations with other health plans (53%) and with health systems (43%), with M&A as the least important initiative (13%).
-However, M&A activity can be hard to plan for, and the current dynamic environment will create an increasing need for CFOs to react quickly to marketplace opportunities and threats.
+However, M&A activity can be hard to plan for and the current dynamic environment will create an increasing need for CFOs to react quickly to marketplace opportunities and threats.

 "Financial resilience has come to the fore.
-As a strategy, we are working on strong partnerships to depend on and grow as an organization.
+As a strategy, we are working on strong partnerships to depend on and grow as an organisation.
 From an M&A perspective, it’s expensive to go through the process."

 —CFO, large for-profit health system